-20.1 In the event of a holdover, the Employer shall advise the Union not less than one (1) week prior to the original closing date of the production.
-Employees affected will

-- 20.2 In the event of a remount of a production, the Employer shall advise the Union not less than one (1) month prior to the opening date of the remount.
+- 20.1 In the event of a holdover, the Employer shall advise the Union not less than one (1) week prior to the original closing date of the production.
+Employees affected will exercise their option to continue working the production or be replaced.
+This option must be exercised within twenty-four (24) hours of notice being given. - 20.2 In the event of a remount of a production, the Employer shall advise the Union not less than one (1) month prior to the opening date of the remount.
 Temporary / Casual Employees who worked the original production will have the option to work on the remounted production.
-This option must be exercised within one (1) week of notice being given. - 20.3 For the purpose of this ARTICLE 20, a week of notice shall be defined as commencing on the first one-half (1/2) hour of the call in a seven (7) day period.
+This option must be exercised within one (1) week of notice being given. - For the purpose of this ARTICLE 20, a week of notice shall be defined as commencing on the first one-half (1/2) hour of the call in a seven (7) day period.